 Subsantial Settlement in Nursing Home Case

-Milwaukee, WI Attorney Jeffrey Pitman of Pitman, Kalkhoff & Sicula S.C. settled a nursing home neglect case on behalf of an 82-year-old New Berlin woman who suffered a significant injury to her lower leg while at Mitchell Manor, a Milwaukee area nursing home.
+Milwaukee personal injury attorney Jeffrey Pitman of Pitman, Kalkhoff & Sicula S.C. settled a nursing home neglect case on behalf of an 82-year-old New Berlin woman who suffered a significant injury to her lower leg while at Mitchell Manor, a Milwaukee area nursing home.

 The resident was admitted to Mitchell Manor with fragile, thin skin and was high risk for injury.
 Her physician ordered that she wear fleece boots at all times to protect her legs.